Nicolas Gillet

 • ONGOING Role of APOBEC3G as a SARS-CoV-2 restriction factor.
 Ongoing PhD thesis by Alexandra Decloux.

 • Exploring the substitution landscapes of human viruses.
-Postdoctoral research by Dr. Florian Poulain (Jul-Dec 2023).
+Postdoctoral research by Dr. Florian Poulain (Jul 2023 - Jan 2024).

 • APOBEC3 dysregulation by adenoviruses, a key step for lung cancer carcinogenesis?
-Research project by Zoé Blockx.
+Research project by Zoé Blockx (Sep 2020 - Nov 2023)

 • Role of APOBEC3B as an adenovirus restriction factor.
-Postdoctoral research by Noémie Lejeune.
+Postdoctoral research by Noémie Lejeune (Sep 2022 - Dec 2022).

 • Unraveling the mechanisms of SARS-CoV-2-induced autoimmunity.
 Collaborative research project between Prof. Charles Nicaise and Prof. Nicolas Gillet.